cloudnativelabs/kube-router/Documentation/metrics.md

 The scope of this document is to describe how to setup the [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) needed for [Prometheus](https://prometheus.io/) to use [Kubernetes SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<kubernetes_sd_config>) to discover & scape kube-router [pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
 For help with installing Prometheus please see their [docs](https://prometheus.io/docs/introduction/overview/)

-By default kube-router will export Prometheus metrics on port `8080` under the path `/metrics`.
-If running kube-router as [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) this port might collide with other applications running on the host network and must be changed.

-kube-router 0.1.0-rc2 and upwards supports the following runtime configuration for controlling where to expose the metrics.
-If you are using a older version, metrics path & port is locked to `/metrics` & `8080`.
+Metrics options:

-      --metrics-port int                    Prometheus metrics port to use ( default 8080 ) --metrics-path string                 Path to serve Prometheus metrics on ( default /metrics )
+      --metrics-path        string               Path to serve Prometheus metrics on ( default: /metrics ) --metrics-port        uint16 <0-65535>     Prometheus metrics port to use ( default: 0, disabled )

+To enable kube-router metrics, start kube-router with `--metrics-port` and provide a port over 0

+Metrics is generally exported at the same rate as the sync period for each service.

+The default values unless other specified is
+    iptables-sync-period - 1 min
+    ipvs-sync-period - 1 min
+    routes-sync-period - 1 min

-By enabling [Kubernetes SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<kubernetes_sd_config>) in Prometheus configuration & adding required annotations it can automaticly discover & scrape kube-router metrics.
+By enabling [Kubernetes SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<kubernetes_sd_config>) in Prometheus configuration & adding required annotations Prometheus can automaticly discover & scrape kube-router metrics

+## Version notes
+kube-router 0.1.0-rc2 and upwards supports the runtime configuration for controlling where to expose the metrics.
+If you are using a older version, metrics path & port is locked to `/metrics` & `8080`

 ## Supported annotations